 Therefore, the act of performing good deeds is itself an act of reverence.
 The two are not mutually exclusive at all.
 Q.E.D.

 If words and arguments do you no good, and if all of this has seemed like some thought experiment with no concrete ending, I offer you a challenge.
 I challenge you to think of a service project or a good deed you have done and then, as the challenge goes, I ask you to tell me how you felt about it.
 Before it, during it, after it.
 Tell me your feelings.
 And if you don’t feel like telling me, at least be honest and tell yourself.

 If you’ve ever had an experience like that, how can you argue reverence and performing good deeds are not one and the same?
 Yes, perhaps we can be reverent without the latter, but the latter never comes alone.
-By being good people, by acting justly in our every-day lives, our wisdom will flourish and our wisdom will endure, and through the mark we leave behind, we truly can become immortal.
+By being good people, by acting justly and serving others in our every-day lives, our wisdom will flourish and our wisdom will endure, and through the mark we leave behind, we truly can become immortal.